|

 "September 13, 1845."

-"To the citizens of Hancock County, Whereas a mob of from 100 to 200
+"To the citizens of Hancock County, Whereas a mob of from

-men under arms have gathered themselves together in the southwest part
+men under arms have gathered themselves together in the southwest

-of Hancock County and are at this time destroying the dwellings and ^
+of Hancock County and are at this time destroying the dwellings

-other buildings, stacks of grain, and other property of a portion of
+other buildings, stacks of grain, and other property of a portion

 our citizens and in the most inhuman manner compelling defenseless

-children and women, to rise from their sick beds and exposing them to
+children and women, to rise from their sick beds and exposing

-the rays of the parching sun: and to lie and suffer without the aid and
+the rays of the parching sun: and to lie and suffer without the

-assistance of a friendly, hand to minister to their wants in their
+assistance of a friendly, hand to minister to their wants in

-suffering condition.”
+suffering condition.

-"The riotous spare not the widow nor the orphan, and while I am
+"The riotous spare not the widow nor the orphan, and

-writing this proclamation, the smoke is rising to the clouds, and the
+writing this proclamation, the smoke is rising to the clouds,

-flames are devouring four buildings which have just been set on fire
+flames are devouring four buildings which have just been set

 by the rioters.
 Thousands of dollars worth of property have already

-been consumed; an entire settlement of about 60 or 70 families laid
+been consumed; an entire settlement of about 60 or 70 families

-waste, the inhabitants there of fired upon, narrowly escaping with
+waste, the inhabitants there of fired upon, narrowly escaping

 their lives and forced to flee before the mob."(l2)

-He went on to call attention to the law and its penalties for
+He went on to call attention to the law and its penalties

 infractions.
 Although he tried earnestly to discharge his responsibility,